 IMDB

 This short documentary is a surrealist time capsule.
-Shot in Dalí’s seaside home, narrated by Orson Welles, it’s less a documentary than a poetic encounter.
-There’s no attempt to pin Dalí down.
-Instead, the film lets him perform, play, confuse, and enchant.
+Shot in Dalí’s seaside home, narrated by Orson Welles, it’s less a documentary than a poetic meeting.
+There’s no effort to pin Dalí down.
+Instead, the film lets him act, play, confuse, and enchant.

 It’s strange, yes.
 But also strangely personal.
 For a few moments, it’s like being invited into the weird, wonderful world of Dalí, without needing to understand everything.

 Want to experience the surreal in Dalí’s own words and visuals?
-This documentary is a rare window into his world, and Open Culture hosts a thoughtful article and viewing links for those curious.
+This documentary offers a rare glimpse into his world.
+Open Culture provides a thoughtful article and viewing links for those curious.
 Watch and learn more about A Soft Self-Portrait of Salvador Dalí.

-This is the only film on the list that focuses almost entirely on making one piece of art — and how impossible that can be.
-It’s based on the true story of writer James Lord sitting for a portrait by Giacometti, a process that spirals far beyond its original plan.
+This is the only film on the list that focuses almost entirely on making one piece of art.
+It shows how impossible that can be.
+It’s based on the true story of writer James Lord.
+He sits for a portrait by Giacometti.
+The process spirals far beyond its original plan.

 I loved how small and slow this film was.
 Giacometti is brilliant, erratic, self-loathing, and deeply human.
-Watching him destroy and restart the portrait again and again felt painfully familiar — as if the closer we get to something true, the more afraid we are to finish it.
+Watching him destroy and restart the portrait again and again felt painfully familiar.
+It was as if the closer we get to something true, the more afraid we are to finish it.

 Interested in the complex life and artistry of Alberto Giacometti?
-James Lord’s memoir A Giacometti Portrait is a beautifully written, intimate look at the man and the making of this famous portrait.
+James Lord’s memoir A Giacometti Portrait offers a beautifully written account.
+It provides an intimate look at the man.
+It also explores the making of this famous portrait.
 Discover more about Alberto Giacometti.

 For Anyone Who’s Ever Tried to Create Something